Who's paying for Dems to show up at town halls?

 Most frequently, attendees pointed to Utah's chapter of Indivisible, a loosely organized, weeks-old group with hundreds of regional affiliates.

-Leah Greenberg, one of Indivisble's five co-founders, said the organization started as a Google Doc offering advice for protesters -- instructing them to focus their efforts on their local lawmakers, rather than figures like the House speaker, and telling them that "you have the most leverage as a constituent when you are focusing on the issues that are on your member of Congress's mind at one time."
+Leah Greenberg, one of Indivisible's five co-founders, said the organization started as a Google Doc offering advice for protesters -- instructing them to focus their efforts on their local lawmakers, rather than figures like the House speaker, and telling them that "you have the most leverage as a constituent when you are focusing on the issues that are on your member of Congress's mind at one time."

 The protest guide, which they expected to go without much notice, gained immediate traction.